You matter to God. That’s the conclusion from the Gospel of Mark, which is today’s daily devotional for January 12.

 Practical Expression of Faith

 Levi’s vocation has nothing to do with romance.
-Perhaps in later centuries, this story of Christianity turned out to be very romantic.
-But in reality, in Levi’s vocation, the will of God and the practice of faith meet.
+Perhaps in later centuries, this story of Christianity became very romantic.
+But in Levi’s vocation, the will of God and the practice of faith meet.
 In other words, it is a perfect example of theory becoming practice.

-A tax collector serving the occupiers had no chance at that time neither in society nor in religious life.
+A tax collector serving the occupiers had no chance at that time, neither in society nor religious life.
 It was believed that God would reject such a person forever.

 God’s Love Transforms Lives

 But Jesus brings this man out of his hopeless isolation into the circle of his closest friends.

 The invitation to follow Jesus is not just an invitation to give information about God and faith.
 It is a radical renewal of a personality, a transformation of a whole life.